EricLendvai/Harbour_ORM/README.md

 - See article [SQL Server Access with Habour ORM - Early Access](https://harbour.wiki/index.asp?page=PublicArticles&mode=show&id=210209161211&sig=5547899699).
 - View Documentation.md file for user oriented documentation
 - Vew DevelopmentNotes.md file if you are interested in the internal of this orm or would like to contribute.

+## Self maintained ORM Tables
+The ORM will create and maintain a few tables to assist in its execution.
+In Postgres they will be stored in the Namespace (Postgres schema) "hborm" or whatever name is specified if the connection method SetHarbourORMNamespace(par_cName) is used.
+- NamespaceTableNumber : Used to accommodate using pg_advisory_lock(key bigint) used in Lock() and Unlock() methods.
+- SchemaAndDataErrorLog : Log of failed SQL command executions.
+- SchemaAutoTrimLog : Log of tables/records/columns that had their content trimmed due to the column's length being too small.
+- SchemaCacheLog : List of schema caches.
+SchemaCacheFields_<number> and SchemaCacheIndexes_<number> will match records in SchemaCacheLog.
+- SchemaVersion : Last revisions number of named items.
+- (UD) SQLCommandLog : List of all commands that are executed by the ORM, any SELECT, UPDATE, DELETE ...